menu

 PICTURE GAME

 The pictures may be used as a memory game or to spark a conversation with the group.
 Use the pictures to decorate the daycare or a specific thematic corner.
-(Open picture game - dinosaurs) Print, laminate, and store in a "Ziploc" bag or in your thematic bins.
+(Open picture game-Dinosaurs) Print, laminate, and store in a "Ziploc" bag or in your thematic bins.

-The flashcards may be used during circle time or in your reading and writing corners.
-They can also be used to identify your thematic bins.
-(Open word flashcards - dinosaurs) Brachiosaurus, Coelophysis, Pteranodon, Tyrannosaurus, Iguanodon, Triceratops, Diplodocus, herbivore, carnivore, bone, fossil, paleontologist
+NEW!
+The flashcards may be used during circle time to spark a conversation or in your reading and writing area.
+They may also be used to identify your thematic bins.
+(Open word flashcards-Dinosaurs) (Open giant word flashcards-Dinosaurs) Print.
+Tyrannosaurus, triceratops, diplodocus, pterodactyl, velociraptor, spinosaurus, brachiosaurus, iguanodon, herbivore, carnivore, paleontologist, fossil.

 ACTIVITIES